system76/docs/_articles/battery.md

 ![Powertop1](/images/power/powertop1.png)

 It's useful to create a baseline by running <u>powertop</u> after a cold startup, without opening any applications, and then run it a few more times throughout the day to get a comparison of different workloads.
 Make sure to specify a different filename each time for comparison.
-Take a look at the list of software running and see if anything can be removed or if settings of high consumers can be changed.
+Look at running software and see if programs can be uninstalled or if the settings of high resource using programs can be changed.

 #### Tuning